CravingCrates/AnkiCollab-Plugin/faq.md

 <summary><b>How do I add my friends as maintainers for my deck on AnkiCollab?</b></summary>

 Go to the AnkiCollab website.
-Click on the "Manage Decks" option in the side-bar.
+Click on the "Manage Decks" option in the side-bar.<br />
-Select the deck you are maintaining from the deck page.
+Select the deck you are maintaining from the deck page.<br />
 On the left side, you will find a title that says "Maintainers" with a button that says "Show All".
-Click the "Show All" button.
+Click the "Show All" button.<br />
-A list of current maintainers for the deck will be displayed, along with an input box to add the email of new maintainers.
+A list of current maintainers for the deck will be displayed, along with an input box to add the email of new maintainers.<br />
-Ask your friend to create an account on AnkiCollab.com using the email they want to use as a maintainer.
+Ask your friend to create an account on AnkiCollab.com using the email they want to use as a maintainer.<br />
-Add their email in the input box and click the green "Add" button.
+Add their email in the input box and click the green "Add" button.<br />
-Once your friend logs in to the AnkiCollab website using their email, they will be able to see your deck and review changes.
+Once your friend logs in to the AnkiCollab website using their email, they will be able to see your deck and review changes.<br /><br />

 Please note that maintainers do not have full access to your deck.
 There are certain actions, such as deleting the deck or adding more maintainers, that only you can perform.